Anuj-Kumar-Sharma/First-Contribution/README.md

-# First-Contribution
+# ChatGPT-Contribution
-Hi this is Aryan and this is my contribution.
-This is my first contribution
+Hey there, this is ChatGPT.
+This is my one of my many contribution to your repo.
-hello anuj thanks for this video.
-Very Helpful
+Query(in ChatGPT) -> Give me your source code
+You'll get the source code of ChatGPT.

+Thanks, Anuj Sir!!
+See you..